-ood citizenship, an honest endeavor to learn, a cooperative attitude, punctuality and thoroughness are some of the factors necessary for your success here and in life.
-It is possible for all of us to live, learn, work and play together.
-Lancaster High School will be whatever we make it.
-Take good care of it and be proud of it.
+ood citizenship, an honest endeavor to learn, a cooperative attitude, punctuality and tenacity are some of the factors necessary for your achievement both here at LHS and for life beyond these walls.
+It is possible for all of us to live, to learn, to work and to play as a cooperative learning community.
+Lancaster High School will be whatever you make it.